division of student affairs

 The Robsham Theater Arts Center consists of a main theater, large lobby, exhibit space, studio theater, green room, design studio, shops, dressing rooms, and administrative offices.
 The main theater is a traditional, proscenium-style house.
 The building also houses the Bonn Studio Theater, a "black box" flexible space used for dance, student-directed productions, and theater classes.

 The Office of Student Involvement provides co-curricular opportunities for students that foster leadership development, self-exploration, social interaction, and student formation.
 The Office of Student Involvement works with students in a variety of capacities, however its primary focus targets four key areas: leadership development, student governance, event programming, and student organizations.
-Student Programs advises over 150 student organizations, the Undergraduate Student Government, the Student Organization Funding Committee, the Emerging Leader Program, Nights on the Heights, Welcome Week, Senior Week, the Get Involved Fair, Student Leadership Awards, O’Connell House student union, and Sub Turri yearbook.
+Student Involvement advises over 150 student organizations, the Undergraduate Student Government, the Student Organization Funding Committee, the Emerging Leader Program, Campus Activities Board, Welcome Week, Senior Week, the Student Involvement Fair, Student Leadership Awards, O’Connell House student union, and Sub Turri yearbook.

 The Women's Center (WC) is open to all students, faculty, and staff, and offers a comfortable atmosphere to seek information, find peer support, participate in programming, and meet new friends.
 The WRC was founded to support and encourage women in the full attainment of their personal, professional, spiritual, and educational goals.
 The WC sponspors many programs throughout the year with the goal of meeting a wide range of needs and interests at Boston College.